OCR-D/ocrd-website/site/en/setup.md

   - OCR-D's target Python version is currently Python 3.6 which we will continue to support until at least Q3 2022<br>
   - Python 3.7 is also tested and supported<br>
-  - We currently **cannot fully support Python 3.8**, because there currently (May 2022) are no pre-built Python packages for Tensorflow 2.5 and other GPU related software).
-We expect to unconditionally support Python 3.8 and newer versions somewhere in the future when all processors work with a recent Tensorflow 2.x.
+  - We currently <b>cannot fully support Python 3.8</b>, because there currently (May 2022) are no pre-built Python packages for Tensorflow 2.5 and < 2 and other related software).
+We expect to unconditionally support Python 3.8 and newer versions sometime in the future when all processors work with a recent Tensorflow 2.x.

 </details>
 <br>